 Wollongong City Council looks after several open spaces, pathways and stormwater outlets around the lake.
 Shellharbour City Council looks after similar items on the southern side of the lake.

-Other structures like jetties, wharves, boat ramps and the bridge are managed by the NSW Government.
+Other structures like jetties, wharves, and the bridge are managed by the NSW Government.

 Report a problem at Lake Illawarra

 If you need to report a problem at Lake Illawarra, contact the relevant agency.

 If you’re not sure who to contact, call us on (02) 4227 7111.
 We’ll help if we can, or point you in the right direction.